kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 **orthorectification**.
 Unlike an uncorrected aerial photograph, an orthophoto can be used to measure true distances.
 In other words, when we measure the distance between two trees, we can multiple the value in pixel with a known scaling factor to obtain the true distance in meters.

+For simplicity, I will use the term *aerial image* to refer to both aerial photographs and orthophotographs in this article.

 The image below shows an orthophoto of a residential area close to the margin of a a single orthophoto.
 Note that the buildings are not perfect rectangles, due to the orthorectification process.